6 min read

 While brain fog can have many causes, its connection to nutrition is often overlooked.

-The brain is a highly active organ, and it requires a constant supply of nutrients to function correctly.
+The brain is a highly active organ that requires a constant supply of nutrients to function correctly.
 When we don't eat right, our brain doesn't get the fuel it needs to perform at its best.
 Over time, this can lead to the development of brain fog.

 Omega-3 fatty acids are a type of unsaturated fat essential for human health.
 The body cannot produce omega-3 fatty acids, so they must be obtained through diet or supplements.
 Omega-3 fatty acids are found in oily fish, such as salmon and tuna, flaxseeds, chia seeds, and walnuts.